aygong/O4MLproj/README.md

     at the beginning of the Colab notebook `run.ipynb` to setup the environment correctly.

-- Reproduce our result on your local system.
+- Reproduce our results on your local system.
   - To reproduce our results, you should install the following packages.
     - gast 0.2.2
     - matplotlib 3.3.4